51+ SaaS Statistics For 2026: Market Growth, Funding & Trends

 48. 44% of Firms Lean on Sales-Negotiated Pricing

-In the B2B SaaS world, 44% of firms lean on sales-negotiated pricing as their go-to strategy.
+In the B2B software world, 44% of firms lean on sales-negotiated pricing as their go-to strategy according to FastSpring.
 This is followed by set pricing at 34% and fluctuating pricing, which stands at 24%.
 However, a significant 64% anticipate adopting different pricing structures in the future, with a tilt towards variable pricing methods.

-49. 42% of SaaS Firms Offer Both Monthly and Annual Plans
+49. 42% of Software Firms Offer Both Monthly and Annual Plans

-Over 40% of SaaS businesses provide both monthly and annual subscription choices.
+Over 40% of software businesses provide both monthly and annual subscription choices.
 Meanwhile, 26% lean towards just monthly subscriptions, and 18% focus on annual ones.

 In the transparency department, 82% of these companies openly display their pricing.
 Additionally, 40% offer yearly discounts, and 48% feature a free subscription tier.
 When detailing their offerings, 42% mention added benefits, 36% underscore their top-selling plan, and a minimal 4% present a tool that suggests the optimal subscription plan.